rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 !.elasticbeanstalk/*.global.yml
 ~~~

-The pertinent line here is `Docker/*.tar` which instructs Git to ignore and of the tar balls created by `git archive` to be included in the Docker image in later steps, but _not_ to ignore the entire `Docker/` directory which contains configuration state in the form of one (or more) Dockerfile(s) that we would like to manage under revision control.
+The pertinent line here is `Docker/*.tar` which instructs Git to ignore any tar balls, which were created by `git archive` to be included in the Docker image in later steps, and _not_ to ignore the entire `Docker/` directory, which contains configuration state in the form of one (or more) Dockerfile(s) that we would like to manage under revision control.

 **NOTE:** Additional configuration state contained in `.ebextensions/` directory will *not* be ignored since it resides at root of project.

 ### Git Configuration: .gitattributes

 Some special merge behavior is required for a single file in the project: `Dockerrun.aws.json`.
-This file contains the configuration that Elastic Beanstalk uses to deploy containers, and contains branch-specific state (namely a pointer to specific Docker image for each environment).
+This file contains the configuration that Elastic Beanstalk uses to deploy containers and branch-specific state (namely a pointer to specific Docker image for each environment).

 ~~~
 Dockerrun.aws.json merge=ours